FAIR Fine Art Checklist

 Verso, frame-package, and paperwork photos to gather before appraisal

-Border-loss questions are easier to resolve when front, back, frame context, and documents are all preserved together.
+Border-loss questions are easier when front, back, frame context, and documents stay together.

 • Photograph the full verso when accessible, including labels, stamps, paper-brand markings, old hinges, backing remnants, adhesive residue, and any prior inventory or gallery notes.